When You Get Married, Do You Share Debt?

 A happy couple on their wedding day.

-Any assets or debts you enter a marriage with are considered your own separate property forever, unless you commingle them with shared funds or add your spouse to the account.
+Any assets or debts you enter a marriage with are considered your own separate property forever, unless you commingle them with shared funds or add your spouse to an account.
 However, whether or not you're responsible for your spouse's debt incurred after marriage depends on the state where you live and whether you co-borrowed the debt.
+Here's what you need to know.

 Am I Responsible for My Spouse's Debt?